JunhaoSong/cuseistut/source/abs_loc/index.rst

 **Exercise (2 min)**

-1. What do you find from the inversion? compare the results with previous run.
+1. What do you find from the inversion? compare the results with the previous run.

 2. Change the sigma value and check the variation of the inversion results.